Best Joint Credit Cards

 Consolidated Statements

-In addition, all the transactions made by each cardholder will appear on the same bank statement at the end of the month, making it far easier to collectively manage your finances.
+All of the transactions made by each cardholder will appear on the same bank statement at the end of the month, making it easier to collectively manage your finances.

 Pros and Cons of a Joint Credit Card Account

-Let's take a look at some of the pros and cons of sharing a credit card rather than both you and your partner having your own credit card.
+Let's take a look at some of the pros and cons of sharing a credit card.

 Pros